ulixee/platform/datastore/docs/basics/table.md

 - schema `ISchema`.
 A [schema](../advanced/schema.md) defining the column definitions for the table.
 - isPublic `boolean`.
 Optional parameter to make a table private.
 This means it can only be accessed by other [Extractors](./extractor.md) and [Crawlers](./crawler.md) in the same [Datastore](./datastore.md).
 - basePrice `number`.
-Optional charge price per query.
+Optional price per access.
+It's called "base price" because a query might join multiple data entities.
 - onCreated `function`.
 A function run when the Table is installed onto a StorageEngine.
 This is where you can seed any records in the engine.
 More details are [here](#on-created).
 - onVersionMigrated `function`.
 A function run when a Table is installed onto a StorageEngine and there is a previous version of the Table.
 This is a function to perform "migrations" and copy any data from the previous version that you want.
 More details are [here](#on-version-migrated)
 - name `string`.
 Optional name for this Table, primarily used only if defining a Table outside a Datastore.